Sample from Chapter Two

 Bloodlust may be subject to

-*Estimated Completion: Late 2018.
+*Estimated Completion: 2019.
 Storyline, estimated completion date, content and book cover art for Bloodlust may be subject to change.

 < Back to "Bloodlust" by Deidre Dalton